jmetancelin/jmetancelin.github.io/index.md

 # PhD, Engineer

 I am a research engineer at [Champagne-Ardenne HPC Center ROMEO](https://romeo.univ-reims.fr/) at the [University of Reims Champagne-Ardenne](http://www.univ-reims.eu/).
 I am involved in a NVIDIA GPU Application Lab in which we help users to benefit from the GPU powered cluster ROMEO.
 Beside code porting, optimization on GPU and scaling up to hundreds of GPUs, I am interested in algorithms and methods adaptation to heterogeneous architectures.
-I am involved in several projects on different domains of application such as Computational Fluid Dynamics, Computational Chemistry, Applied Mathematics and Computer Science.
+I am involved in several projects from different domains of application such as Computational Fluid Dynamics, Computational Chemistry, Applied Mathematics and Computer Science.

 ## Research